 In downtown Sylva, several buildings had their facades transformed for locations in the movie, including the local newspaper "The Ebbing Herald" and the Ebbing Police Department complete with patrol cars out front.
 Sightseers gathered on nearby street corners to watch the action and meet some of the stars.

+Asheville and the western North Carolina mountains have been the film locations for many movies.
 See our list of movie locations in Western North Carolina.